-Since risk taking must be rewarded, equity returns are developed by adding an equity risk premium to the long-term bond returns.
-Not surprisingly, historical equity risk premiums have decreased over time due to several non-repeatable factors (mainly diversification and globalization) and are almost identical for Canadian and foreign developed markets at 2.5% and 2.8% respectively.
-The equity risk premium for emerging market equities is expected to be 3.5%, reflecting the additional risk inherent with investments in emerging countries.
+Since risk-taking must be rewarded, equity returns are developed by adding an equity risk premium to the long-term bond returns.
+Historical equity risk premiums have decreased over time due to several non-repeatable factors (mainly diversification and globalization) and are similar for Canadian and foreign-developed markets at 3.0% and 3.3% respectively.
+The equity risk premium for emerging-market equities is expected to be higher than for developed-market equities, reflecting the additional risk inherent with investments in emerging countries.
 It is important to note that the world economy has become increasingly financially integrated.
 Countries, financial institutions and businesses have become increasingly large, with a more sophisticated and interconnected range of activities.
 When one country experiences a financial crisis, it quickly propagates among others.